 Professor Philip Seddon

 Phil is a Professor of Zoology and Director of the Postgraduate Wildlife Management Programme at the University of Otago.
-Phil’s areas of expertise include reintroduction biology and application of conservation translocations; seabird ecology; pest species management; protected area management; and nature-based tourism impact mitigation.
+Phil’s areas of expertise include reintroduction biology and conservation translocations; seabird ecology; pest species management; protected area management; and nature-based tourism impact mitigation.

 Neil Thorsen - Ambassador Club Chair